 January 10, 2020

 What is Flutter?
 How is it different from React Native?
-Is it a good choice for MVP (Minimum Viable Product)?
-And is it really the future of mobile application development?
+Is Flutter the best choice for MVP (Minimum Viable Product)?
+And is it really the future of mobile app development?

-In this post, I will be covering all of these questions to give you a better understanding of the benefits that this fledgling technology offers.
+In this post, I will be covering all of these questions to give you a better understanding of the benefits offered by Flutter and React Native.

 These days, mobile applications are more prevalent than ever before.
 This sweeping expansion has been driven primarily by the fact that smartphones have become much cheaper and faster, while mobile networks have spread to the point to allow us to remain connected to the Web almost constantly.
 This trend, in turn, forced companies to better meet user expectations and create native versions of their products for major mobile platforms, making them fast and easy to use, and thus ensuring they stay competitive on the market.

 If you’re interested in building sleek mobile apps, there are a couple of technological options to choose from, particularly when you’re interested in having only a single codebase for your project.
 Facebook’s React Native, the younger sibling of React, is one such framework.
-Flutter, a framework developed and supported by Google, which I’ve recently heard about at one dev meeting, is another.
+Flutter, a framework developed and supported by Google, is another technology worth considering.

 So what exactly is it?
 Well, in theory, Flutter is a software development kit: